sanjar-notes/dsa_with_cpp/home/4_resource_itineraries/3_CN_Competitive_programming/3._RecursionX/1._BackTracking/0_index.md

 ---

 - For solving a problem which involves backtracking, first solve an example(not a very trivial one), then generalize.

-## Major issues
-- Outside food not allowed (cannot do Swiggy/Zomato) ^^, not mentioned in policy
-- Bedsheets not clean, hair on bedsheets
-- Room too small, unfurnished rooms, paint falling off, dusty
-- No towel, soap, toiletries provided.
-Got them upon asking, but towels smelled too bad.
-Tiny soap provided.
-- AC not working - when complained, the manager said he’ll send somebody in 10 mins, the guy came after 2 hours (had to call 5 times)
-- TV does not work

 ## Minor
 - Improper board sign outside (it said Krishna hotel, not Fab Krishna)